 Water injection was a great idea with older technology engines but it was inefficient and prone to failure.
 But the Air Force stuck with the technology long after the airlines moved on.
 By the time many of us got to the airplane, it was simply taught as a necessary evil, though the explanation was right in the manual.
 Few pilots really understood it.
 Case in point . . .

 [Hasara, p.
 8] Your high school science teacher lied to you-water does burn.
 KC-135A Pratt & Whitney model J57 engines produce thirteen thousand pounds of thrust by injecting water into inlets and combustion chambers.
 Six hundred and seventy gallons of demineralized water burns in about 125 seconds during a "wet thrust" takeoff.
 Aircrews can tell water injection is working by the quick swings of the engine pressure ratio gauge needle and a very noticeable increase in noise and airframe vibration.
 Wet thrust takeoffs and 1950s-era jet engines are the reasons KC-135As are called "Water Wagons."
 Water Wagons are too heavy for takeoff without water, too heavy for takeoff with 165,000 pounds of fuel.
 If our aircraft does not get water injection, my crew stays home, becoming the new Spare Crew watching everyone else go to war.
 No one wants to stay home.

 First point: water does not burn and that was not its purpose in this engine.
 More about that below.
 Second point, if the conditions were right, you could actually takeoff with a failed system so long as you could dump the water during flight.
+Final point: I included this excerpt to illustrate that pilots don't need to understand the science behind their aircraft to fly them.
 I write about this in chapter 27 of Flight Lessons 1: Basic Flight.